Muhammad-AhmadRafique/LiveScoreApp/README.md

 1. Launch the app on your device or emulator.
 2. Browse through the live scores tab to see real-time game updates.
 3. Explore detailed stats for players and teams in the respective sections.
-4. Use the graphs to analyze performance trends over time.
+4. Use the Analytics and stats to analyze performance trends over time.

 ---